itswadesh/anne-docs2/docs/admin-manual.md

 #### Stripe Connect API

-Stripe Connect enables you to control credit card payment on behalf of merchant’s connected accounts.
+Stripe Connect enables you to control credit card payments on behalf of merchants’ connected accounts.
 By configuring Stripe Connect API you can perform the common task of processing payments on a seller’s behalf.
-You’ll need CLIENT ID, SECRET KEY, PUBLISHABLE KEY and WEBHOOK SECRET from Stripe.
+You’ll need CLIENT ID, SECRET KEY, PUBLISHABLE KEY, and WEBHOOK SECRET from Stripe.

 > INFO Once the Stripe connect is configured.
-The same APIs can be used for vendor subscription billing, no extra configuration needed.
+The same APIs can be used for vendor subscription billing, no extra configuration is needed.

 ##### Register Your Platform

-Very first you have to register your marketpalce platform with Stripe.
-Login into your Stripe dashboard and go to the Connected accounts section.
+Very first you have to register your marketplace platform with Stripe.
+Login to your Stripe dashboard and go to the Connected accounts section.
 Click Get Started button to activate connect account.

 ![Image](./anne/stripe1.png)
 Stripe Dashboard

-On next window, select Build a platform or marketplace option and proceed.
+In the next window, select to Build a platform or marketplace option and proceed.

 ![Image](./anne/stripe2.png)
 Dashboard Stripe 2